Combine Equal Parts Trailblazer and Activist; Blend for 45 Years

 Event Sponsor: Cherry Capital Foods

 Alice Waters is a national culinary treasure.
-Her NWS appearance with guest hosts and chefs Eric Patterson and Jennifer Blakeslee is the culminating event of the debut week, Local Harvest Restaurant Series (more information below).
-For NWS tickets, please call the City Opera House at 231-941-8082, ext.
-201, buy online or stop by the Box Office at 1063 E. Front St.
+Her NWS appearance with guest hosts and chefs Eric Patterson and Jennifer Blakeslee is the culminating event of the debut week, Local Harvest Restaurant Series.

 The first annual “Local Harvest Restaurant Series,” Sept.
-18-24, is presented by Taste the Local Difference & Cherry Capital Foods.
+18-24, was presented by Cherry Capital Foods and Taste the Local Difference.
 It will feature a variety of wonderful restaurants from the Grand Traverse region.
 All participating restaurants will offer a “Harvest Week Special” throughout this week-long event.
 The special will be either 100% locally sourced, or a recipe from an Alice Waters’ cookbook.

 For participating restaurants and their featured dishes, please visit: www.localdifference.org/localharvest